Groningen: Buses

 Direct bus routes from Groningen to Bremen, Hamburg, Berlin, and Munich are also available.

 Motorways

 The A28 motorway connects Groningen to Utrecht (via Assen, Zwolle and Amersfoort).
 The A7 motorway connects it to Friesland and Zaandam (West), and Winschoten and Leer (East).

 Airport

-Groningen Airport Eelde is an international airport located near Eelde, in Drenthe, with scheduled services to Guernsey, Gran Canaria, Antalya, Crete, Mallorca & Bodrum.
+Groningen Airport Eelde is an international airport located near Eelde, in Drenthe, with scheduled services to Guernsey, Gran Canaria, Antalya, Crete, Mallorca and Bodrum.